 However, death does not release the obligation to pay maintenance if an order for life insurance had been entered earlier in the case.
 “Any termination of an obligation for maintenance as a result of the death of the obligor, however, shall be inapplicable to any right of the other party or such other party’s designee to receive a death benefit under such insurance on the obligor’s life.”
 750 ICS 5/510(c)

 Per the statute, Child support may continue after death as well but there’s no life insurance requirement.
 This would be a claim against the estate of the deceased parent.

 “An existing obligation to pay for support or educational expenses, or both, is not terminated by the death of a parent.
 When a parent obligated to pay support or educational expenses, or both, dies, the amount of support or educational expenses, or both, may be enforced, modified, revoked or commuted to a lump sum payment, as equity may require, and that determination may be provided for at the time of the dissolution of the marriage or thereafter.”
 750 ILCS 5/510(d)

 An important thing to know about child support after the death of a parent is that the claims period is so short.
 You have the lesser of (i) 6 months from publication of the notice to creditors normally filed shortly after the case or (ii) 2 years from the date of death.
-Given the short time frame in which to file a claim, the living parent needs to move quickly to protect the rights of the minor children.
+Given the short time frame to file a claim, the living parent needs to move quickly to protect the rights of the minor children.

-You can even request the court to order the estate of the deceased parent to pay for the college expenses of a child.
+You can even request the court to order the deceased parent’s estate to pay for a child’s college expenses.
 “Upon a petition filed before or after a parent’s death, the court may award sums of money out of the decedent’s estate for the child’s support or educational expenses, or both, as equity may require.”
 750 ILCS 5/510(e)